-When you think about it, it’s really a warm mayonnaise.
+When you think about it, it’s really warm mayonnaise.

-As it’s a mother sauce there are many derivatives, where the most famous is the sauce Béarnaise.
+As it’s a mother sauce there are many derivatives, and the most famous is the sauce Béarnaise.
 It’s made by replacing the acidic ingredient with a vinegar reduction.
-Often made with shallots, fresh tarragon and cracked peppercorns.
+Often made with shallots, fresh tarragon, and cracked peppercorns.